E2cD3s/Discord-AI-Assistant/docs/setup-linux.md

 nano config.yaml
 ```

-Update the Discord bot token, local model paths, and any voice or logging preferences.
+Update the Discord bot token, local model paths, and any voice/language or logging preferences.

 ## 6. Prepare local AI services

 - **Ollama**: Install the [Linux release](https://ollama.ai/download) and run `ollama pull mistral` (or your preferred model).
-- **Faster-Whisper**: Download the desired model directory to the path referenced in `config.yaml` (for example `models/faster-whisper-medium`).
+- **Faster-Whisper**: Run `python scripts/download_faster_whisper.py medium` to place the Medium checkpoint in `models/faster-whisper-medium` (replace `medium` with the size you configured, or add a custom destination as the second argument).
 - **Kokoro voices**: Follow the [Kokoro instructions](https://github.com/hexgrad/kokoro) to download voices locally.
-Make sure the `voice` value in `config.yaml` matches an installed voice ID.
+Make sure the `voice` value in `config.yaml` matches an installed voice ID and that `kokoro.lang_code` reflects a supported language (for example `en`, `ja`, or `zh`).

 ## 7. Launch the bot